element-hq/ems-docs/ee-installer/src/hookshot.md

      managers.
 Necessary for integration with dimension.
   - `bot_name` : The name of hookshot bot
   - `bot_avatar` : An `mxc://` uri to the hookshot bot avatar image.
+  - `verify_tls` : Optional.
+If doing a POC with self-signed certificates, set this to 0.
+Defaults to 1.
 - Restart the install script

 ## Enabling GitHub Integration